ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 </table>

-## Outlook
+## What's next?

 With the current version of the displays, we have a working system and we can install them in all our conference rooms.
 Our employees can see at a glance which appointments are due for the current day and in which time slots the conference room is occupied.
-With the help of the booking function it is also possible to book the room at short notice.
-Now it is time to put everything through its paces and see whether the system is also successful in everyday life.
+With the help of the booking function, it is also possible to book the room at short notice.
+Now, it is time to put everything through its paces and see whether the system is also successful in everyday life.

-For the future it is already planned to provide the booking function with a logic that double bookings are not possible and are thus prevented.
+For the future it is already planned to provide the booking function with a logic that prevents double bookings.